bwobbones/aws-cost-bot/README.md

 ## Pre-requisites

-Requires a `environments.json` file in the root directory with a file in the format
+The current code equires a `environments.json` file in an s3 bucket called `generalresourceful`, obviously change the bucket to somehthing appropriate for you.

+This is the structure of that file.

 ```
 {